joseph-a-levine/authoring/_older/2022_books.md

 **The Hostage**, W.E.B.
 Griffin ⟳

 **Babel: Or, The Necessity of Violence: An Arcane History of the Oxford Translators' Revolution**, R.F.
-Kuang
+Kuang{% sidenote "babnva" "Excellent!
+But overrated as a book about Oxford.
+Showed up on many of my Oxonian friend's bedside tables this year." %}

 **Sudden Death**, Alvaro Enrigue (trans.
 Natasha Wimmer)